OpenTransfr/Core/docs/Issuers/API.rst

 Standard Issuer API
 ===================

 Note: This is included in the Standard Bank API but is only active if the endpoint issues one or more commodities.
+There are two main flows here, depending on how a user wishes to use the API.
+If a user wishes to entirely automate issuing, they can obtain a token and use it as a reference elsewhere.
+For most normal cases though, a consumer is present for issuing, in which case the visual API is used instead.

 issue.token
 -----------